I don’t know many people who start their adult life knowing how to be good with money.

 And you can do it.

 For more in-depth guidance on developing your healthy money mindset take a read of the advice in these helpful books on the subject.
 They really helped me with being good with money once I had taken on board all their tips.

 I know, I know, you don’t like budgets.
 But believe me, budgets do work if you make them to suit your circumstances.

 My first budget wasn’t great but it was the first time I had actually looked at what I was getting paid and what my financial commitments were.

+Looking at my money and planning it according to what I was paid was a massive first step forward.
 For the first time I knew where I stood.
 It wasn’t great but my money was no longer an unknown.

 Don’t fight it, learn how to budget it.
 It will totally make a difference to how you deal with your money.